 Humanitarian workers from the Red Cross and Red Crescent Movement share their experiences in the field.

 In the morning and in the afternoon – running time: 20 minutes per meeting – Restaurant – On-site registration

-Meeting in small groups with delegates from the Red Cross and Red Crescent Movement
+Meeting in small groups with humanitarian workers from the Red Cross and Red Crescent Movement

 All day round – Restaurant